OpenSILEX/phis-docs-community/docs/experimental-organization.md

 Some scientific object type such as plots can be described by geometrical objects such as polygons, whose GPS coordinates are provided following the [Well-known text standard](https://en.wikipedia.org/wiki/Well-known_text)).

-The first step in order to import scientific object is usually to create a .csv file containing all the new plots information, as is reminded below :
+The first step in order to import scientific object is usually to create a .csv file containing all the new plots information, as is reminded below:

 | Alias          | Geometry       | ExperimentURI  | Species     | Variety | ExperimentModalities | Repetition |
 | :------------- | :------------- | :------------- | :---------- |:------------- | :------------- | :--------- |